 Environmental and Business Management

 The course is assessed by a combination of examinations, continuous assessment, seminar presentations, research project and dissertation.
-The topic selected for the dissertation will be agreed with your nominated project supervisor and could relate to virtually any aspect of Environment and Business Management according to your desired specialism.

 Get in touch today and increase your future employability